HNoMS Svenner (G03): Construction and career

-The ship was launched on 1 June 1943 as the Royal Navy ship HMS Shark (G03), but was rechristened HNoMS Svenner when she was commissioned in the Royal Norwegian Navy in 1944.
+The ship was launched on 1 June 1943 as the Royal Navy ship HMS Shark (G03), but when she was commissioned in the Royal Norwegian Navy in 1944, she was rechristened HNoMS Svenner, after the Svenner island group in Larvik, Norway.
 The ship was hit by two torpedoes fired from one of two German torpedo boats, either Jaguar or Möwe of the 5th Torpedo Boat Flotilla operating out of Le Havre, that managed to get within firing range.
 Svenner was the only Allied ship to be sunk by German naval activity on the morning of 6 June.
 She was struck amidships, exploded, broke in two and sank very quickly.
 Casualties were 1 British and 32 Norwegian crewmen killed, and 185 (15 wounded) rescued from the crew of 219.

 The anchor from Svenner was recovered in 2003, and now forms 'The Svenner Memorial' at Sword.
 The memorial can be found approximately 100 yards on the sea-side of the coast road at Hermanville-sur-Mer, Normandy, France.